Caravaca de la Cruz: Legend of the Holy Cross and the May Festival

-In the year 1231 (or 1232 by some accounts), a miracle occurred in Caravaca, which was still under the control of Muslim ruler Zeyt-Abuzeyt.
+In the year 1231 (or 1232 by some accounts), a miracle occurred in Caravaca, while it was still under the control of Muslim ruler Zeyt-Abuzeyt.
 Christian missionary Gínes Pérez Chirinos de Cuenca was captured and taken before the Muslim ruler, who was curious about aspects of Christianity.
 In particular, he was interested in the celebration of the Last Supper, and so asked the missionary to demonstrate the procedure for the Mass.
 The priest was reluctant to profane the Blessed Sacrament, as at the time only the Faithful could be present at the liturgy.
 Nevertheless, he agreed and the king arranged for all necessary items to be prepared: an altar draped with a pall, sacramental bread and sacramental wine, and the right number of altar candles.
 One important object was lacking: an altar crucifix.
 Don Gínes explained it was essential to the service that a cross be placed on the altar, and he could not properly say Mass without one.
 The king exclaimed: "So what is that?" and pointed to something in the window.
 From Heaven came two angels bearing a cross, which they placed on the altar before vanishing.

 The priest continued the Mass, where according to Catholic theology, the bread and wine become the True Body and Blood of Jesus Christ (as per the doctrine of transubstantiation), even while retaining their original sensory qualities.
 As the missionary was saying the Consecration prayers that effected this change, the king saw a beautiful Baby instead of the Host.
 The king was so taken aback by this miracle that he and his family converted to Christianity and asked for Baptism.
 Many believe that the cross delivered by the angels contained a piece of the True Cross.

 Centuries later, after Christopher Columbus set sail on his voyage of discovery (1492) Franciscan friars travelled to the Americas, taking copies of the Caravaca Cross with them.
 The design is still commonly seen in Central and South American churches and monasteries.
 Houses and business premises also have copies pinned to the wall like lucky charms, and may be surrounded by a lucky horseshoe.